devmarkusb/dev/apps/elements_of_programming/README.md

 Properly partial or total object type: iff its value type is properly partial or total.

-Properly partial or total value type: if its values represent a proper subset of the abstract entities in the corresponding species, otherwise it is total.
+Properly partial (nontotal) or total value type: if its values represent a proper subset of the abstract entities in the corresponding species, otherwise it is total.
+(Partial includes total.)

 Refinement: A concept C' refines a concept C, if whenever C' is satisfied for a set of types, C is also satisfied for these types.